SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 My name is Athitya Kumar, and I'm a 4th year undergrad from IIT Kharagpur, India.
 I was selected as a GSoC 2017 student developer by Ruby Science Foundation for project daru-io.

-Daru-IO is a plugin-gem to daru gem, that extends support for many Import and Export methods of `Daru::DataFrame`.
+[Daru-IO](https://github.com/athityakumar/daru-io) is a plugin-gem to [Daru](https://github.com/SciRuby/daru) gem, that extends support for many Import and Export methods of `Daru::DataFrame`.
 This gem is intended to help Rubyists who are into Data Analysis or Web Development, by serving as a general purpose conversion library.

 Through this summer, I worked on adding support for various Importers and Exporters